 Skip to content

-The Guance event management and auditing platform supports real-time monitoring and unified querying of multi-source event data.
-Through event aggregation and correlation, it can quickly locate anomalies and efficiently analyze data.
+The event management and audit platform provided by Guance supports real-time monitoring and unified querying of event data from multiple sources.
+Through event aggregation and correlation, it enables quick identification of anomalies and efficient data analysis.

-Under the Event Center feature module, you can monitor system anomalies and service quality degradation issues through the functions of monitors, intelligent inspections, SLOs, etc. You can use these features to monitor system anomalies and service quality degradation issues.
-All results of monitoring activities will generate event records and be aggregated into the Explorer module for subsequent in-depth analysis and processing.
+Under the Events Center functional module, you can monitor system anomalies and service degradation issues through modules such as Monitors, Intelligent Monitoring, and SLO.
+You can leverage functions like monitors, intelligent monitoring, and SLO to detect system anomalies and service quality degradation.
+All monitoring activities will generate event records that are collected into the Explorer module for further in-depth analysis and processing.

 Event Sources

-• Unresolved Events: Displays unresolved events within the last 48 hours of the current workspace (df_status !=ok);
+• Unrecovered Events: Displays events within the current workspace that have not been resolved in the last 48 hours (df_status != ok);

-• Change Events: Records of operational activities in Kubernetes clusters that differ from expected patterns;
+• Change Events: Records operational activity events in Kubernetes clusters that deviate from expected patterns;

-• Intelligent Monitoring Events: Includes all events triggered by intelligent monitoring rules.
+• Intelligent Monitoring Events: Includes all events triggered by satisfying intelligent monitoring rules.

 Event Content

-Taking a monitor rule-triggered event as an example, the event content is mainly based on the information filled out at Create Rules > Event Notifications.
+Taking an event triggered by a monitor rule as an example, the event content is primarily based on the information filled out in Create Rule > Event Notification.

-As shown in the figure below, the event title is defined as Log Detection - Multi Indices, and the event content includes DQL query statements and variables.
-The system generates and displays the final results based on actual monitoring data.
+As shown in the figure below, the event title is defined as Log Detection - Multi-Index, and the event content contains the DQL query statement and variables.
+The system will generate and display the final results based on the actual monitored data.

-After the rule detects an anomaly, you can view related event contents in Events > Event Details.
+After abnormality detection by the rule, related event content can be viewed in Events > Event Details.

 Event Fields

-The final event record will include the following fields:
+The final event record includes the following fields:

 Field